fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

-With small tweaks on types, the readily made component <i>SelectField</i> can be used for the health check rating.
+With small tweaks on types, the readily made component *SelectField* can be used for the health check rating.

 #### 9.25: Patientor, step10